jwulf/zeebe-rest-api/README.md

 ## Scaling the workers

 Note that this will only work when you have a single worker, running in the same process as the REST server.
 With more than one worker, you cannot guarantee affinity.
-To do that, you need to implement distributed pub/sub using Redis.
+To do that, you need to implement distributed pub/sub using Redis or similar.
 You can see a proof-of-concept that uses a singleton affinity process on the network and websockets here: https://github.com/jwulf/zeebe-affinity-service